SimonGAndrews/xstate-fsm-Espruino/examples/010_lightMachine/README.md

   console.log(' ');
 });
 ```
 The subscribe method of the service defines a function to be executed at each state change of the machine.
 It is passed the object 'state' which includes the property 'context'.
+Context is an object with the property 'redLights' in this case.
+See below the console.log initially prints {redLights: 0} and then {redLights: 1} after the exit action of the state red is executed.

-The following code then initialises the machine within the interpreter and sends the machine the TIMER event three times.
+The following code initialises the machine within the interpreter and manually sends the machine the TIMER event three times.
+(See the further example 'IntervalTimer' for a demo of an automatic timer.)

 ```javascript
 lightService.start();